 Before moving to Las Vegas in 2012, Pringle built an extensive club and high school coaching resume in Southern California and still runs a goalkeeper school there.
 In addition to his role at UNLV, he now works as the Director of Coaching for a local club as well as goalkeeper coach for Nevada ODP.
 He currently holds a USSF C license and NSCAA Advanced National Goalkeeping Diploma.
 Pringle is also currently attending classes at UNLV while working on his degree.

-Growing up in Newcastle, England, Pringle was a product of the Newcastle United youth system, enjoying 4 years there before moving on to several other professional clubs.
-In the US, he won the U19 National Championship with Nomads of San Diego and played in the A-League and USL.
+Growing up in Newcastle, England, Pringle was a product of the Newcastle United youth system, enjoying four years there before moving on to several other professional clubs.
+In the U.S., he won the U19 National Championship with Nomads of San Diego and played in the A-League and USL.